woman taking a true break in a skii lodge instead of working on vacation

 Taking a vacation when you’re an entrepreneur can feel like a tug-of-war: the pull between running a business and truly taking a break is real, and finding balance can be complicated.
 For women who are not only business owners but also caregivers, partners, and parents, the decision to work or unplug on vacation adds an extra layer of complexity.

-After all, as the boss or a solopreneur, it can be hard to step away, knowing the job is always there waiting.
+As the boss (or as a solopreneur), it can be hard to step away when you know that the job is always there waiting.
 Plus, many of us find inspiration while traveling, which also makes it hard to disconnect from work completely.

 But is it better to carve out a few hours for work on vacation or to take a complete break?
 Let’s explore what might work best for you, your business, and the people you love.